Dina Averina

 Dina Alekseyevna Averina (Дина Алексеевна Аверина; born 13 August 1998) is a Russian former individual rhythmic gymnast.
 She was the 2020 Olympic All-around silver medalist, the only four-time (2021, 2019, 2018, 2017) World All-around Champion, the 2018 silver and 2021 European All-around bronze medalist and the 2016 Grand Prix Final All-around silver medalist.

 On a national level, she was the 2017, 2018 and 2022 Russian National All-around champion and the 2013 Russian Junior All-around bronze medalist.
-Her identical twin sister, Arina Averina, is also a competitive rhythmic gymnast.
+Her identical twin sister, Arina Averina, was also a competitive rhythmic gymnast.

 Personal life

 Born to parents Ksenia Averina and Alexey Averin, Dina and identical twin sister Arina started gymnastics at four years old.
 The girls were born on 13 August 1998.
 Arina was born 20 minutes ahead of Dina, while both have moles on the upper cheekbone (near the right ear), Dina has it on the lower right compared to Arina's upper right.
 Arina has a scar above her right eye, caused after an accident with a club.
-They have an older sister named Polina.
-Dina and Arina share the same instagram account.

-In 2020, Averina received a serious back injury, which actually needed a surgery but in order to prepare for the postponed Olympics she decided not to undergo the surgery.
-As a result, she was limited in her body difficulties so that it does not aggravate her injury more.
+In 2020, Averina sustained a serious back injury that required surgery; however, she chose to postpone the procedure in order to prepare for the rescheduled Olympic Games.
+As a result, she limited the body difficulty of her routines to avoid further aggravating the injury.
 She announced her retirement from competitive sport in February 2024.
-She underwent wrist surgery in April that year.
+In April 2024, she underwent wrist surgery.

 On 18 March 2022, Dina, as well as her sister Arina, participated in the Moscow rally in support of the Russian invasion of Ukraine.

-As of 2025, she is dating Russian figure skater Dmitri Soloviev.
+In 2025, she started dating Russian figure skater Dmitri Soloviev.
 They got married on July 7th, at a private ceremony in Moscow.
+On June 6, 2026 the couple announced that they are expecting their first child together.
+On August 26, she gave birth to a baby boy, Lyova.

 Career

 Junior

-The Averinas first trained under their first coach Larisa Belova until they became members of the Russian national team and began training in Olympic Training Center in Moscow where they are now coached by Vera Shatalina.
+The Averinas first trained under their first coach Larisa Belova until they became members of the Russian national team and began training in Olympic Training Center in Moscow where they were coached by Vera Shatalina.

 The Averinas began appearing in international competitions in 2011 competing at the 2011 Russian-Chinese Youth Games where Averina won the gold and Arina finishing 5th in the all-around.
 In 2012, Averina finished 4th at the Russian Junior Championships.
 Averina and Arina both competed at the Venera Cup in Eilat, Israel where Averina won the all-around gold, she also won gold in hoop and silver medals in ball, clubs and ribbon.
 She then competed at International MTM Cup in Ljubljana (along with teammates Aleksandra Soldatova and Arina Averina) won the Team gold medal.

 In 2013 season, Averina won bronze in all-around at the 2013 Russian Junior Championships behind Soldatova, she competed in Junior division at Happy Caravan Cup in Tashkent and won Team gold with Arina Averina.
 At the 2013 Russian Spartakiada's 6th Summer Student Games, Averina won the all-around bronze medal.